Wines to Seek Out

 Boldness is not the opposite of elegance.
 That's the lesson learned from this brooding, assertive wine that manages to glide across the palate with ease and finish like a receding wave.
 Sesti's unique microclimate likely accounts for much of this balance, but so does Elisa's winemaking skill, as the wine's élevage in 30hL oak casks (quite large) gives the wine a steady and slow maturation to smooth out the edges without losing its verve.
 The 2016 vintage of this wine is particularly excellent.

 Sesti "Phenomena" Brunello di Montalcino Riserva

 Each year of Sesti's Riserva Brunello di Montalcino takes its inspiration from a major celestial event that defined the vintage.
 It could be a solar eclipse, the transit of Mars through Aquarius, or a particularly intense meteor shower just after harvest.
 The tale is encapsulated on the label, and it serves to underline the astronomical passion of Sesti's founder.

 But unique label aside, "Phenomena" is a phenomenal wine for the cellar.
-Made from "the best of the harvest, wherever it is" among Sesti's 4 hectares of Brunello-designated vineyards, the "Phenoma" takes their Brunello di Montalcino and ratchets up the intensity and energy by about 20% or so.
+Made from "the best of the harvest, wherever it is" among Sesti's 4 hectares of Brunello-designated vineyards, the "Phenomena" takes Sesti's annata Brunello di Montalcino and ratchets up the intensity and energy by about 20% or so.
 It takes time to show its details, so be sure to give it a few hours of oxygen if you pull the cork while it is young.
 Your reward will be Sesti's signature minerality and freshness complemented by the power and intensity Brunello is famous for.
 Only 3,500 bottles are made each vintage.